 MORE

 The course is quite varied, including easy and wide sections of trail, relentless uphill grinds on single-track mired in rocks and roots, and everything in between.
 IT IS HARD with horrific footing at times.
-ONLY for those with ADK running/hiking experience.
+ONLY for those with serious trail running/hiking experience.

 This will probably be among the hardest half marathons you ever run that is not on trail.
-You will never get a break, and the climb from miles 5 to 7 will have you begging for mercy.
-And you’ll relatively get that until the final mile, which may very well break your spirit – but crossing the finish line will make it all worth it!
+You will never get a break, and the first 4 miles will have you begging for mercy.
+You’ll then get a 7 mile break that will feel amazing, before the last ~2 miles that may very well break your spirit – but crossing the finish line will make it all worth it!

 LESS